gohugoio/hugoDocs/content/en/configuration/introduction.md

 ## Sensible defaults

-Hugo offers many configuration options, but its defaults are often sufficient.
+Hugo offers many configuration settings, but its defaults are often sufficient.
 A new project requires only these settings:

 {{< code-toggle file=hugo >}}
 baseURL = 'https://example.org/'